dbgb/d2-tools/maps.md

   - to L2 ⬅️
     - to L3 ⬅️, ➡️ of WP
       - L3 ⬅️ ⚔️ _Horadric Cube_
-- to Far Oasis 📐 (Not on same side as map entrance)
+- to Far Oasis 📐 (Not same side as entrance)

 ### 4. Far Oasis ⚪